developwizard/weather-api-sdk-test/README.md

 --`polling` – periodically updates all stored cities

 You can test the SDK locally by providing your OpenWeather API key and a city name as command-line arguments.
+## Error Handling

+All SDK methods throw exceptions when something goes wrong.
+You **must** handle them in your code.

+### Exceptions

+- **`ApiKeyException`**
+  Thrown when the provided API key is invalid, missing, or unauthorized.
+  Example: wrong key, expired key, or access denied by OpenWeather API.

+- **`CityNotFoundException`**
+  Thrown when the specified city cannot be found by the OpenWeather API.
+  Example: misspelled city name or non-existent location.

+- **`SdkException`**
+  General exception for SDK-related issues, including:
+    - Network errors
+    - Unexpected API responses
+    - Temporary API failures after retries
 ### Example Code

 ```java